GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 ### Do other browsers support native lazy-loading?

 The `loading` attribute can be treated as a progressive enhancement.
-Browsers that support it can lazy-load images and iframes.
+Browsers that support it can lazy-load images.
 Those that don't yet can load images just like they would today.
 In terms of cross-browser support, currently `loading` is supported in Chrome 76, Mozilla Firefox 75 and in and any Chromium 76-based browsers.

 A [similar API](https://w3c.github.io/web-performance/specs/ResourcePriorities/Overview.html) was